School fundraising: Economic pressures

 Some parents and schools are now having to resort to extensive fundraising, including in one case having to raise $300,000 in six months to close budget gaps in order to keep Cordova Lane Elementary School in Sacramento, California open.

 Additionally, general economic hardships can cause school fundraisers to earn less, as volunteer time is spread thin with more families requiring dual incomes.
 A survey done by national fundraising association in 2007 determined that on average the most labor-intensive school wide fundraisers, in terms of the number of volunteers needed is school carnivals, with an average of 59 volunteers needed.
 Other labor-intensive fundraisers included: auctions (28), "thons" such as walk-a-thons (22), breakfasts or dinners (17) and raffles (17).
 By contrast the least labor-intensive fundraisers for schools included: product fundraisers (7), direct donations (7), restaurant nights (6) and student portraits (2).
 Another survey from the same source showed 71% of parents are "concerned and overwhelmed" with having to do more fundraisers.

+There is concern about the disparity in how much parent groups can raise for their neighborhood schools exists throughout the United States, and debates over how — and whether — to narrow those gaps.
+In a push for more equity, some local communities have created mechanisms for redistributing parent donations between schools.